intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-classification/export/fx/README.md

 ## 2. Prepare pretrained model

-Before use Intel® Neural Compressor, you should fine tune the model to get pretrained model or reuse fine-tuned models in [model hub](https://huggingface.co/models), You should also install the additional packages required by the examples.
+Before using Intel® Neural Compressor, you should fine tune the model to get pretrained models or reuse fine-tuned models in [model hub](https://huggingface.co/models).
+You should extraly install the complementary packages required by the examples.

 ## 3. Prepare dataset